The EDGE Language: Extended General Einsums for Graph Algorithms: Features

-\item Several graph algorithms are iterative or recursive.
-Using Einsums enables us to naturally express iteration by adding a \emph{generative} rank to all tensors that change with time.
-Section~\ref{ssec:iter} provides further details on iterative ranks.
-We can express a \acro{GEMM} computation where the output of one iteration of \acro{GEMM} is an input to the next, for 5 iterations, as:
+\item Many graph algorithms are iterative or recursive.
+Einsums naturally support iteration by introducing a \emph{generational} (also \emph{iterative}) rank for tensors that evolve over time. \S~\ref{ssec:iter} provides further details on generational ranks.
+We can express a computation in which the output of one iteration is used as an input to the next, for some number of iterations, as:

+where $\diamond$ denotes a stopping condition that halts iteration. \bfs{} uses a more meaningful stopping condition (an empty frontier) rather than a fixed iteration count; we return to this in \S~\ref{ssec:iter}.

-\item Finally, to express operations such as concatenation and conditionals, \edge{} allows arbitrary rank variable expressions that determine how to access tensors (see Section~\ref{ssec:conditionals}).
+\item Finally, to express operations such as concatenation and conditionals, \edge{} allows arbitrary rank-variable expressions that determine how tensors are accessed.
+For example, the expression